-Bench tops, counters, and all other equipment used to work with blood and OPIM must be disinfected at the end of the workday, when work surfaces are overtly contaminated, or after any spill.
+Bench tops, counters, and all other equipment used to work with blood and OPIM must be disinfected after completing activities, at the end of the workday, when work surfaces are overtly contaminated, or after any spill.
 Commonly used disinfectants include a freshly prepared 1:10 dilution of household bleach.
-Other suitable disinfectants are provided in the table below but must be EPA-registered: see Appendix G.
+Other suitable disinfectants are provided in the table below but must be EPA-registered: see Appendix F.